RunSmart

 No. RunSmart is intentionally designed for single-entity businesses and does not support consolidating multiple companies or budgeting by class.

 These types of consolidation and class-level budgeting tools are typically designed for large finance teams managing complex corporate structures.
-RunSmart instead prioritizes clear forecasts, financial diagnostics, and decision insights that small business owners and advisors can quickly understand and act on—without the added complexity of enterprise finance features.
+RunSmart instead prioritizes clear forecasts, financial diagnostics, and decision insights that founders, business owners, and advisors can quickly understand and act on—without the added complexity of enterprise finance features.

 At this time, we currently only support an integration with QuickBooks Online.